esakematsi/UE-Initiated_Dynamic_5G_Network_Slice_Switching/QoS_monitoring/README.md

-# Goodput Monitoring and Slice Switching
+# Performance Monitoring and Slice Switching

 This directory contains the monitoring and decision-making component of the system.

+Two monitoring approaches are supported:
+- socket-based monitoring using `ss`
+- active throughput monitoring using `iperf3`

+## 1. Socket-based Monitoring (`ss`)

 The ss tool is used to retrieve socket-level statistics directly from the Linux kernel.